-HDB flat buyers in Singapore have two choices in how they intend to finance their flat purchases.
-The first option is to take up a bank loan and the second option is to take up the HDB housing loan.
-Both options have their distinct characteristics in terms of the amount of the loan-to-value (LTV) limit, interest rate, loan tenure, required downpayment size, and usage of CPF funds.
+HDB flat buyers in Singapore have two options for financing their flat purchases.
+The first option is to take out a bank loan, and the second option is to take out a HDB housing loan.
+Both options have distinct characteristics in terms of the loan-to-value (LTV) limit, interest rate, loan tenure, required down payment, and use of CPF funds.

 Since the introduction of the Public Housing Scheme in 1968, Singaporeans have been allowed to use their CPF Ordinary Account (OA) savings to finance their mortgages for HDB flats.
 However, the amount of CPF funds that must be used differs depending on whether you intend to take a private bank loan or an HDB housing loan.

-For those taking a bank loan, you need to pay a downpayment of 25% of the property’s valuation.
-Of this, 5% has to be in cash, while the remaining 20% can be either in CPF OA and/or cash – with no requirement to use any or even all your CPF OA savings.
+For buyers taking a bank loan, the maximum LTV is currently 75%, which means a minimum downpayment of 25% is required.
+At least 5% of the purchase price must be paid in cash, while the remaining 20% can be paid using CPF OA savings and/or cash.
+There is no requirement to fully utilise your CPF OA savings before taking the loan.

 Read Also: Step-By-Step Guide On How To Apply For The CPF Housing Scheme To Use CPF To Pay For Our Housing Loan